-DAYTONA BEACH, Fla., September 12 , 2012 – Dr. Betsy Clark, a Class A Life member of the Ladies Professional Golf Association (LPGA) Teaching and Club Professional (T&CP) membership joins an elite group of her peers in receiving the 2012 Ellen Griffin Rolex Award.
+DAYTONA BEACH, Fla., September 12 , 2012 – Dr. Betsy Clark, a Class A Life member of the Ladies Professional Golf Association (LPGA) Professionals joins an elite group of her peers in receiving the 2012 Ellen Griffin Rolex Award.
 The award has been given annually since 1989 to recognize a member for her superior contributions to teaching golf.

-“I think Ellen would be absolutely delighted that Dr. Clark has received this award,” said Nancy Henderson, Executive Director for the LPGA Teaching and Club Professional Membership.
+“I think Ellen would be absolutely delighted that Dr. Clark has received this award,” said Nancy Henderson, Chief Teaching Officer of the LPGA.
 “Having worked with Betsy, I experienced first-hand her passion for continual learning and her dedication to helping others.”

 An LPGA Class A certified teaching professional since 1984; Dr. Clark was voted LPGA National Teacher of the Year in 1991 and, in 2001, was honored with the inaugural Office Depot Visionary Award for Women in Sports.
 In 2005, Dr. Clark directed the first-ever LPGA Professional Athlete Forum: Phenoms to Professionals.
 She earned her doctorate from the University of New Mexico (Albuquerque), focusing her studies and research on physical education teacher education and educational psychology.